 Around 70% of searches use terms with long-tail keywords.
-They offer more specific consumer queries and show more intent for what they want.
+These offer more specific consumer queries and show more intent for what they want.

 An example would be: “Google Ads management services in the UK”.

 And then there are negative keywords.
-These are a list of words or phrases you can add to your Google Ads campaigns exclude from searches.
-By using negative keywords, you save your budget for the keywords you want to target.
+These are a list of words or phrases you can add to your Google Ads campaigns to exclude from searches.
+By using negative keywords, you ensure your budget is focused towards only the keywords you want to target.

 Read more on Google Ads keywords management: